What does a Business Consultant do?

 Responsibilities:

-- Develop and implement strategic plans to enhance business operations.
+- Develop strategic plans and actionable recommendations to improve operational efficiency and business performance.

-- Collaborate with senior management and stakeholders to ensure alignment with business goals.
+- Collaborate with senior management and stakeholders to understand business goals and objectives.

 Qualifications

-- Proven experience as a Business Consultant or in a similar role.
+- Proven experience as a Business Consultant or in a similar role, with a strong track record of delivering successful projects.

 Is becoming a Business Consultant a good career path?